paldhous/ucsc/2016/investigative-policy/md_raw/class3.md

 Again select `Bulk Extract`, and paste into the box the entire column of urls from your html table.
 You can do this is Firefox using Table2Clipboard, using its `Select column` option.
 Remember to delete the column header `name` from the list of urls before clicking `Save URLs` and `Run queries`.

-Once the scrape has completed, clock the `Export` button and select `Spreadhseet` to export as a CSV file.
+Once the scrape has completed, click the `Export` button and select `Spreadhseet` to export as a CSV file.

 ### PDFs: the bane of data journalism